Mother Strugglers

 We gather up to exchange support in groups.
 Join the Group Therapy Interest List to be informed when new group offerings come out.

-We advocate when we notice needs going unmet and gender disparities.
+We find a way to advocate when we notice needs going unmet.
 Check out my work with breastfeeding breadwinners here.

 The generations beyond ours will thank us for doing this work.